 The Reel Scene is proud to work alongside acclaimed actor / director Steve North to bring you this course.

 Steve has had had many acting roles in his career, including playing firefighter Colin Parrish in ITV’s London’s Burning and his other credits include Doctor Who, EastEnders, Midsomer Murders, Casualty, The Bill, Murphy’s Law, Holby City and stage roles in shows like Fever Pitch, War Horse, Meeting Joe Strummer, and Mermaid.

 As a director, Steve co-wrote and appeared in the feature film South West 9, and was Associate Producer on The Football Factory.
 He co-wrote and produced the short film Through the K-Hole and directed the award-winning short film Cregan for Screen South.

 Steve has an extensive experience teaching acting and on-camera technique and works closely with The Reel Scene to develop classes, courses and act as one of our most respected tutors.

-We want to be completely transparent with you, as we know this course is a significant investment in your career development.
+We know this course is a significant investment in your career development.
 So you know exactly what you’re getting, our year course will provide you with: